dotmailer/dotmailer-magento-extension/README.md

 # V6.3.3 Release Notes
 ###### Improvements
-- Syncing sales data for guest subscribers is now optional and is managed with a new setting in 'DOTMAILER' > 'Developer' > 'Import settings'.
+- Syncing sales data for guest subscribers is now optional and is managed with a new setting in 'Engagement Cloud' > 'Developer' > 'Import settings'.
 - Corrupted and missing payment methods no longer stop the importer from running.
 ###### Bug fixes
 - Removing subscribers now correctly removes them from both the contact table and subscriber address book.